Villtord/Network_Device_Monitor/README.md

 # Network_Device_Monitor
-Monitor and Log devices connected through the serial COM ports List of IPs and COM-ports is defined in list_of_servers.py
+Monitor, serve and log devices connected through the serial COM ports List of IPs and COM-ports is defined in list_of_servers.py

 Originally developed for EP4 ARPES lab in Wuerzburg Uni